eduk8s-tests/lab-tkg-aws-installer/workshop/content/deleting-the-clusters/02-delete-services-cluster.md

 kubectl get app harbor -n tanzu-system-registry -w
 ```

-This should start outputing a status line saying the deployment is being deleted.
+If deletion was immediate, this will return that the application is not found, other this should start outputing a status line saying the deployment is being deleted.

 ```
 NAME     DESCRIPTION   SINCE-DEPLOY   AGE